-A Facebook Challenge is a time-bound peer-to-peer fundraiser during which participants are tasked with completing an activity while raising funds through a Facebook fundraiser.
-During the Challenge, participants join together in a Facebook group to experience digital community with other participants that have a similar passion for your mission.
+A Facebook Challenge is a time-bound peer-to-peer fundraiser during which participants must complete an activity while raising funds through a Facebook fundraiser.
+During the Challenge, participants join together in a Facebook group to experience a digital community with other participants that have a similar passion for your mission.

-The steps of hosting a Facebook Challenge are as follows:
+The steps for hosting a Facebook Challenge are as follows:

 The power of Facebook Challenges is that they allow supporters of your nonprofit to join with their peers digitally and fundraise together for your cause.
-And, GoodUnited offers a turnkey solution for Facebook Challenges that includes managing any associated ad campaigns, moderating groups, thanking 100% of users who start fundraisers, and communicating with users via Facebook Messenger.
-To learn more, contact our team today.
+GoodUnited’s turnkey solution for Facebook Challenges includes managing any associated ad campaigns, moderating groups, thanking 100% of users who start fundraisers, and communicating with users via conversational messaging on Facebook Messenger.

 Birthday fundraisers are the bread-and-butter of Facebook fundraising, raising over $1 billion in nonprofit donations since the platform’s fundraising tools emerged.
 In fact, Facebook actively promotes this fundraising method with reminders a few weeks in advance of a user’s birthday.